biblius/hextacy/README.md

   - db-full - Enables all database adapters
   - web - Enable actix, actix-web and actix-web-actors and a broker implementation
+  - email - Enable lettre and a simple template SMTP mailer

   - db-postgres-diesel - Enables the diesel postgres driver adapter
   - db-postgres-seaorm - Enables the seaorm postgres driver adapter